Agentic Environment Generation and Policy Evaluation#

 droid_abs_joint_pos.camera_extrinsics_wrist_camera.enabled=true

-Evaluation jobs can also point their environment source at a linked graph YAML with variations, instead of a registered example-environment name:
+Evaluation jobs can also point their environment source at an environment graph spec YAML with variations, instead of a registered example-environment name:

 {